 Amanda is a mama to #hurricaneVivi and wife to her college sweetheart, Francois.
 In addition to ACMB, she owns and runs a boutique photography studio with a focus on early child hood imagery.
 She loves entertaining, crafting, DIYing, and making messes that involve glitter.
 Her favorite color is sparkle, believes that if it fits into the machine it needs to be monogrammed and she’s never met a croissant she didn’t love.
 You can follow along with Amanda’s life behind the lens over on her blog, ARG Photographs, and on her home and DIY blog, Handmade Mood.

 Lindsay, Co-Founder and Co-Owner

 A native New Orleanian, Lindsay found her way to the Alamo City via her husband, Steven, who is a born and raised San Antonian.
-She is mom to two little men, ages 5 and 2, and a little girl, who was born in the fall of 2016.
+She is mom to two little men and a little girl.
 Lindsay earned her B.A. in Psychology from Rhodes College and her M.A. in Early Childhood Education from UTSA.
 She was a preschool and first-grade teacher for 10 years and is now a Reading Specialist and Dyslexia Therapist.
 She loves her family, her hometown, and working with children.